 But I paid for it in the morning.
 I don't know why it is – old age, something they put in Aussie beer, a developing stomach ulcer perhaps, who knows? – but sometimes I wake up after only a few beers (not necessarily too many) and feel just awful, much worse than with a normal hangover.
 I reckon that this time I got a serious hangover because I hadn't had a drink since the Nullarbor Roadhouse, and I was out of practice.

-Thursday was, therefore, a bit of a washout: no sooner had I finished my Coco Pops for brekkie than I was throwing them up.
+Thursday was, therefore, a bit of a washout; no sooner had I finished my Coco Pops for brekkie than I was throwing them up.
 Suffice to say I wasn't going anywhere, and I paid for another night in the caravan park, feeling very sorry for myself.
 To compound the agony my air mattress had sprung a leak in the night, a slow one that let the air out over a matter of hours, so I woke up at five in the morning, lying on cold, hard ground and aching to the core.
-I felt terrible, and it was all my fault.
+I felt terrible, and it was all my own fault.

 But here's a perfect example of every cloud having a silver lining.
 Pemberton has a thriving wood industry, and one of the offshoots is the local art and craft set-up.
 When I felt a little better I walked to the Fine Woodcraft Gallery to ease my aching bones, and I was truly stunned.
 What a place!
 The most amazing woodcraft was on display, from all-wood clocks to whole furniture displays to sculptures, all made out of the most beautiful woods.
 The proprietor of the shop was a friendly soul, too, and when he found out I was a computer journalist, he took me to the back to show me his Apple Mac, of which he was justly proud.
-It's little touches like this that make these visits worthwhile, and I felt compelled to buy something to remember the shop by; when I walked out of the shop I was the proud owner of a little sack of herbs that were specially mixed to promote alertness while driving, ideal for the car.
+It's little touches like this that make these visits worthwhile, and I felt compelled to buy something to remember the shop by; when I walked out of the shop I was the proud owner of a little sack of fragrant herbs that were specially mixed to promote alertness while driving, ideal for hanging up in the car.